Fluid-Mechanics-Lund-University/canteraToFoam/README.md

 * **OpenFOAM-7-13**
   Most popular OpenFOAM foundation versions are all supported.

-  For OpenFOAM ESI versions, some little adjustments from the generated OpenFOAM-7 results should work.
+  For ESI versions of OpenFOAM, results converted from OpenFOAM-7 can generally be used with only minor adjustments.
 * **Python 3** with the `Cantera` package installed

 ---